 Don’t Forget The Pond.
 Despite the fact that the fish are sleeping on the ground under the water, you still need to shop for a good pump at Living Water Aeration.
 You need to keep the pond clean and clear of waste, so as cold as it is outside, you need to protect the wildlife.

-The garden is a place you spend a lot of your time and energy when you’re green thumbed.
-It’s a place for new plants, pretty lawns and healthy furniture.
+A garden is a place you spend a lot of your time and energy when you’re green-thumbed.
+It’s a place for new plants, pretty lawns, and healthy furniture.
 In the exposed elements, it’s a constant battle to keep those plants healthy, but now you know all the ways that you can look after your flowers and vegetables, you can enjoy your garden when the spring arrives.